Tclack88/Cryptography-and-Cybersecurity-collection/wargame_walkthroughs_insights_gained/bandit/README.md

 done && cat pins | nc localhost 30002
 ```

-(NOTE: the && makes the next command execute if the previous one was successful, indecated by error code of 0.
-Contrast to || which executes if previous command failed.
+(NOTE: the `&&` makes the next command execute if the previous one was successful, indicated by error code of 0.
+Contrast to `||` which executes if previous command failed.
 It has to be placed where it is, not on a newline)